 Address: 3001 Ocean Boulevard, Corona Del Mar, CA 92625

-When the tide is low, you can find crabs, sea urchins, starfish, and sea anemones, among other small marine life.
-You can also spend your day swimming, surfing, fishing, or exploring the sandy beach.
+When the tide is low, you can find crabs, sea urchins, starfish, sea anemones, and other small marine life.
+You can also swim, surf, fish, or explore the sandy beach.

 While it is a popular spot, the rocky cliffs make it feel more secluded.
 Parking is free, a huge bonus, but it’s sometimes hard to find a parking spot.
 Corona del Mar State Beach is easily one of the best free things to do in Newport Beach, California.